sbkashif/zeoran/README.md

 ### Key Features of the Adapted Version
+1. **Multi-Format Output Support**: The software now supports both CIF (crystallographic) and GRO/ITP (GROMACS) output formats:
+   - **CIF Output**: Traditional crystallographic format with fractional coordinates
+   - **GRO Output**: GROMACS coordinate format with Cartesian coordinates in nanometers
+   - **ITP Topology**: GROMACS topology files with proper atom definitions and masses
+   - **Flexible Format Selection**: Choose output format via preprocessor (`cif`, `gro`, or `all`)
-1. **Automated CIF Preprocessing**: The adapted version uses the Atomic Simulation Environment (ASE) to automatically preprocess CIF files, generating all required internal files and allowing immediate use in the `generate.input` file.
+2. **Automated CIF Preprocessing**: The adapted version uses the Atomic Simulation Environment (ASE) to automatically preprocess CIF files, generating all required internal files and allowing immediate use in the `generate.input` file.
+3. **GRO File Preprocessing**: Support for GROMACS GRO input files with YAML configuration for unit cell parameters and charge assignments.
-2. **Flexible Data Directory Management**: The software supports multiple data directory configurations:
+4. **Flexible Data Directory Management**: The software supports multiple data directory configurations:
    - **Local directories**: Direct `atom_sites/` and `unit_cell/` directories in the run location
    - **Environment variable**: `ZEORAN_DATA_DIR` for custom data locations
    - **Organized repo structure**: `zeoran_data/` directory for structured file organization
    - **Build directory fallback**: Automatic fallback to installation directory
-3. **Modern CMake Build System**: A modern CMake-based build system has been implemented, allowing for:
+5. **Modern CMake Build System**: A modern CMake-based build system has been implemented, allowing for:
    - Cross-platform compatibility
    - Dependency management
    - Static linking for high-performance computing environments
-4. **Interactive Demo Workflow**: A complete demo workflow script is provided to guide new users through the process of running the software, setting up input parameters, and executing zeoran with their configuration.
+6. **Interactive Demo Workflow**: A complete demo workflow script is provided to guide new users through the process of running the software, setting up input parameters, and executing zeoran with their configuration.
-5. **Comprehensive Testing Framework**: A robust testing infrastructure has been added to ensure reproducible results and facilitate development.
+7. **Comprehensive Testing Framework**: A robust testing infrastructure has been added to ensure reproducible results and facilitate development.
 The framework includes fixed random seed support, benchmark inputs, reference outputs, and comparison tools.
 This ensures that algorithm behavior remains consistent across code changes and allows for regression testing when implementing new features or optimizations.

 ## Prerequisites
 - CMake (version 3.10 or higher)